quinnzshen/DDSR2020/README.md

 ```

 ## Training from an existing checkpoint
-1. Copy the path to an experiment folder
+1. Locate an existing experiment folder
 2. Train with
 ```
 python trainer.py --config_path [path to training config within an experiment folder] --epoch [epoch to continue training from]